Explore the key issues at stake for Indonesia in the lead-up to the 2019 election.

 Chaired by Professor of Indonesian Law, Simon Butt and featuring distinguished panellists from across each of SSEAC’s five research clusters, this event is the ideal primer for anyone with an interest in the future of Indonesia.

-The panel session will be followed by an extended Q&A session with the audience.
+The panel session was followed by an extended Q&A session with the audience.

-This panel is co-hosted by SSEAC, the Department of Indonesian Studies and AIYA NSW.
+This panel was co-hosted by SSEAC, the Sydney Centre for Asian and Pacific Law, the Department of Indonesian Studies and AIYA NSW.

 Chair: Professor Simon Butt